 Advanced: These sessions help attendees increase their already advanced knowledge of a subject area.

 On the submission form, you will be asked to explain why the particular topic difficulty level was selected.

 Workshop and Training sessions require a demonstrable track record in data science instruction.
-Individuals who qualify, include those who have experience teaching at a university, boot camp, or educational organization as well as core contributors to the data science field.
+Individuals who qualify include those who have experience teaching at a university, boot camp, or educational organization, as well as those who are core contributors to the data science field.

-Workshop and training sessions will undergo a secondary review process of the session’s curriculum.
+Workshop and training sessions will undergo a secondary review process.

 In keeping with our motto, “The Future of AI is Here,” original presentations and materials are preferred in contrast to recycled presentations.

-If you know someone who would be a great addition to speak at our audience please, let us know at email@example.com
+If you know someone who is a talented speaker and would be a great addition to the conference, please let us know at email@example.com

 If you are a business looking to present to our data science audience please see our partner section.

 Topic of Interest

 Data Science Managment